PranksterComet/Visibility-Graphs/README.md

 ##Implementation:

-Time Complexity O(nlogn) where n is the num of points based on an algorithm
+Time Complexity O(nlogn) where n is the num of points based on an algorithm proposed by DT Lee

 A rotating sweep line centered at the observor, is used to rank line segments in the order of closest intersection to observor to farthest.